Traditional Arts Apprenticeships

 Eligible apprenticeship must include:

-Apprenticeship Work Plan: The master artist is responsible for the oversight and implementation the work plan.
+Apprenticeship Work Plan: The mentor artist is responsible for the oversight and implementation the work plan.

 - The work plan must specify not only what is to be taught (e.g., techniques, skills, repertoire) but how it will be taught.

-- The master artist is responsible for monitoring the apprentice’s progress.
+- The mentor artist is responsible for monitoring the apprentice’s progress.

 - All events/performances must be accessible and open to the public.
 Examples of past public events have included performing at a venue or public event, offering a master class, hosting an open studio, or exhibiting at a local library or gallery.